 Getting Your Iran Authorisation Code – Non-Eligible Nationalities

-When applying for the authorization code, you will need to specify which embassy you will be processing your visa at – a pain for those travel around with no solid plans.
+- When applying for the authorization code, you will need to specify which embassy you will be processing your visa at – a pain for those travelling around with no solid plans.
 Once the code is granted you cannot change the embassy choice.
 It’s wise to choose an embassy in a city you are likely to fly to Iran from (see also timings below).

 Iran Visa and Authorisation Code Costs